Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6800 should in theory be a bit faster than the Radeon Vega Frontier Edition in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon RX 6800 should in theory be a bit superior to the Radeon Vega Frontier Edition in general. (explain)

-Texel RateThe Radeon RX 6800 is a small bit (approximately 15%) more effective at anisotropic filtering than the Radeon Vega Frontier Edition. (explain)
+Texel RateThe Radeon RX 6800 is just a bit (more or less 15%) better at AF than the Radeon Vega Frontier Edition. (explain)

-Pixel RateIf running with a high resolution is important to you, then the Radeon RX 6800 is a better choice, by a large margin. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 6800 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison